pfreixes/python-amqp-pycones/slides.rst

 .. image:: static/many_queues_with_librabbitmq.png

-**Librabbitmq** is written the most of it using the *C* language, so the code executed by the Consumer that is handled by the interpreter is just the consumer callback.
+most of **Librabbitmq** is written using the *C* language, so the code executed by the Consumer that is handled by the interpreter is just the consumer callback.

 conclusions